Business entities in Dubai

 The Dubai branch

-- Foreign corporates can register a branch of their company in Dubai.
-However, such entity i) is only allowed to hire up to three employees ii) cannot import products within Dubai and iii) is usually very restricted with regards to the operations it can conduct within Dubai, which requires approval from the Ministry of the Economy of the UAE.
-The foreign company is also required to make a minimum capital contribution of US$16,500 (AED50,000);
+- Branch office is limited i) to hire up to three employees ii) cannot import products within Dubai and iii) business operation within Dubai, which requires approval from the Ministry of the Economy of the UAE;

-- The Dubai branch of a foreign company is also required to appoint i) a statutory auditor and ii) a local service agent (LSA), also known as a sponsor.
+- Incorporation of a Dubai Branch office requires appointment of i) a statutory auditor and ii) a local service agent (LSA), also known as a sponsor.
 The LSA must be either a UAE national or a company wholly owned by UAE nationals;

 - Best uses: registering a branch in Dubai is only advisable in tightly regulated industries, such as banking, insurance and finance.